MANUS Core 2.1 | Step By Step

 Users Tab

-Here you will have an overview of all User Profiles and the gloves they are using.
+Here you will have an overview of all created User Profiles and its gloves.

-Depending on your pipeline this will also include SteamVR Trackers for full body capture.
+Depending on your pipeline this will also include trackers used for hand positional tracking or full body capture.

 The main feature in this tab will be calibrating your Gloves

-Calibrate: Will open the calibration popup for this user.
+Calibrate: Starts the calibration process for the user.
 From there you can choose what you want to calibrate.

 Profile Settings: Will open the Profile Settings side panel where you can adjust and assign gloves and trackers to the user as well as change the user's profile name.